 Another amazing thing to do, to create an authentic experience is storytelling.
 Engaging with your guests at a personal level and sharing their stories can help build a great relationship between the guests and the employees, as they go on to becoming the brand ambassadors.

 2. Do your marketing right

-Being digital is the need of the hour, as the customers journey starts online.
+Being digital is the need of the hour, as the customers’ journey starts online.
 Social media platforms are an amazing way to connect with your existing and new customers, making them a part of your family in advance.
-Celebrate your guests and relationships online, by sharing content of their stay as it will not only increase your online exposure to more audience set, but will help in increasing your conversion rate.
+Celebrate your guests and relationships online, by sharing the content of their stay as it will not only increase your online exposure to more audience set but will help in increasing your conversion rate.

 Celebrate milestones and organise an event including PR, invite influencers to use your services and products as their referral reaches a higher number of potential customers.

 Create email campaigns, as a guest who is reading your emails on a regular basis, is more likely to stay engaged with the brand, knowing the latest trends their favorite hotelier has implemented, new venues, news, and latest promotions can increase the guest’s curiosity of what is new.